-One possible alternative to single-color linearly or circularly polarized fields are two-color fields.
-In linear polarization, the second color introduces an asymmetry in the electric field along the polarization direction, allowing the observation of directional dependencies in asymmetric molecules [18, 28, 29, 51].
-Especially in [28] a linearly polarized two-color pulse is used to measure the orientation dependence of the ionization process in NO molecules.
-A recent theoretical study [29] used time-dependent density-functional theory to obtain orientation-dependent ionization rates with single- and two-color linearly polarized pulses.
-Both studies compare their results with approximate models incorporating the time-dependent field, so it is still unclear to which extent the extracted rates depend on the pulse polarization.
+One possible alternative to single-color linearly or circularly polarized fields is two-color fields.
+In linear polarization, the second color introduces an asymmetry in the electric field along the polarization direction, allowing the observation of directional dependences in asymmetric molecules [18,28,29,51].
+In particular, in [28] a linearly polarized two-color pulse was used to measure the orientation dependence of the ionization process in NO molecules.
+A recent theoretical study [29] used time-dependent densityfunctional theory to obtain orientation-dependent ionization rates with single- and two-color linearly polarized pulses.
+Both studies compared their results with approximate models incorporating the time-dependent field, so it is still unclear to what extent the extracted rates depend on the pulse polarization.

-In this Article, we compare the orientation-dependent ionization yield obtained with different field polarizations to the exact orientation-dependent tunneling rate, where the latter is defined as the ionization rate for constant electric field.
-We observe that there are laser parameters for which neither a linearly nor a circularly polarized single-color pulse provides good agreement with the exact tunneling rate, even when chosen such that the Keldysh parameter, $\gamma = \omega/\omega{\rm T}$, is small ($\gamma < 1$).
-Here, ω represents the laser frequency while $\omega{\rm T} = E{\rm peak}/\sqrt{2I_p}$ is a characteristic frequency associated with instantaneous tunneling [52].
+In this article we compare the orientation-dependent ionization yield obtained with different field polarizations to the exact orientation-dependent tunneling rate, where the latter is defined as the ionization rate for a constant electric field.
+We observe that there are laser parameters for which neither a linearly nor a circularly polarized singlecolor pulse provides good agreement with the exact tunneling rate, even when chosen such that the Keldysh parameter $\gamma = \omega/\omega{\rm T}$ is small ($\gamma < 1$).
+Here ω represents the laser frequency, while $\omega{\rm T} = E{\rm peak} / \sqrt{2I_p}$ is a characteristic frequency associated with instantaneous tunneling [52].
 Choosing a small Keldysh parameter places the interaction in the tunneling regime.
-In addition to the above-mentioned fields, we investigate a two-color circularly polarized ("bicircular") field, which demonstrates quasi-linear polarization near the peak field strength and avoids rescattering [53-60].
+In addition to the above-mentioned fields, we investigate a two-color circularly polarized (bicircular) field that exhibits quasilinear polarization near the peak field strength [53-55].
+In contrast to other studies [56-60] with bicircular fields, the used intensity ratio between both colors avoids rescattering.
 Both types of two-color fields offer a well-defined relative angle between the molecular axis and the direction of maximal field strength.
-Our analysis indicates that these two-color fields are better suited for measuring the orientationdependent ionization rate.
-While in previous studies on bicircular fields [60, 61], an effective frequency $\omega{\rm eff} > \omega$ was used in the definition of the Keldysh parameter, we use the fundamental frequency in the present work, as the effective frequency is not universally applicable to all polarizations.
+Our analysis indicates that these two-color fields are better suited for measuring the orientation-dependent ionization rate.
+While in previous studies on bicircular fields [55,61] an effective frequency $\omega{\rm eff} > \omega$ was used in the definition of the Keldysh parameter, we use the fundamental frequency in the present work, as the effective frequency is not universally applicable to all polarizations.
 We focus on the HeH+ molecular ion, which serves as a prototypical example of a heteronuclear diatomic molecule.